raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 for the DSO in question.
-At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO session while the initiator is waiting for a response to a previous request on that DSO session, unless specified otherwise by the relevant specification for the DSO in question.
+At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO session, unless specified otherwise by the relevant specification for the DSO in question.
 (For a long-lived state the MESSAGE ID for the operation MUST NOT be reused whilst that state remains active.)